Ferdi265/ComputerCraft-EventLoop/README.md

 ## Usage ##

-An example program using ComputerCraft-EventLoop looks like this:
+A program using ComputerCraft-EventLoop may look like this:

 ```
 os.loadAPI('eventloop') --load the ComputerCraft-EventLoop API